- 6 medium or 3 large beets

 - Wash hands with soap and water.

 - Cut off all but 1 to 2 inches of the beet stems and leave the root on the bottom.
 This helps retain the flavor and minimizes the amount of color that bleeds out during cooking.

 - Gently wash the beets, trying not to break the skin.
 Place beets in a large saucepan and cover with cold water.
 Cover saucepan, and bring water to a boil.
 Then, reduce heat and simmer until beets are tender.
-Small beets may cook in as little as 20 minutes; large beets may take an hour or more.
-Test for tenderness by sticking the edge of a sharp knife through to the center of a beet.
+Small beets may cook in as little as 20 minutes

 - Toast the walnuts in a dry skillet at medium heat for 3 - 5 minutes, stirring frequently.
 Remove them immediately when they become fragrant and just begin to darken.

 - Combine the salad greens and the walnuts.
-Make the salad dressing by combining all the ingredients and shaking in a small jar with a tightly closed lid or mixing with a wire whip until the dressing becomes thick and creamy.
+Make the salad dressing by combining the olive oil, vinegar, mustard, onion, salt and pepper.
+Shake in a small jar with a tightly closed lid or mixing with a wire whip until the dressing becomes thick and creamy.

 - Reserve about 2 tablespoons of the salad dressing.
 Mix the rest of the dressing with the salad greens and walnuts.
 In a separate bowl, combine the reserved dressing with the beets.

 - Arrange the salad greens on 4 to 6 salad plates.
 Top with the beets.
 Crumble the goat cheese on top.
 Serve soon after plating.